SURREAL ADVENTURES

 ‘Ah, so you do know them.’

-‘Most certainly; they requested I accompany you to visit a couple of islands that might seem several hundred leagues away but exist beyond that in a virtual zone outside your continuum.
-Since I was visiting your galaxy anyway, I told them I would be pleased to set sail again with my former First Mate.’
+‘Most certainly; they requested I accompany you to visit a couple of islands that might seem several hundred leagues away but exist far beyond in an interdimensional zone outside this continuum.
+Since I was visiting your galaxy anyway, I told them I would be pleased to set sail again with my former First Mate.
+Apparently, there are a few islands they wish me to take you to that are off this grid.’

 ‘Yes,’ I said, ‘I understand that things didn’t go well on that voyage; in fact, very few survived.’[1]

 ‘No, they certainly didn’t, although I was mainly along for the ride.
 As I’m sure you might have heard, everything went downhill after the Philippians, even before Magellan was killed by the natives there.
 By then, I had been exposed to enough human folly, so I didn’t bother returning to earth until the Caribbean spice trade opened.
-That was when we met.
+That was when we met most fortuitously.

-‘If true, that would be extraordinary.
-However, since you’re not a native of this earth, how did you become a human here; did you incarnate?’
+‘If true, that would be extraordinary, but since you’re not native to this planet, how did you become a human here; did you incarnate?’

 ‘No, not me.
 Not on earth or anywhere else that I recall… too messy.
-I prefer to come and go as I please by manifesting a form whenever I wish to engage with the human species for a short while.
+I prefer to come and go as I please by manifesting a form whenever I wish to engage with a species.

 ‘Quirky charm; is that how you would describe us?’